AIX Records: Approach to recording

 AIX Records has not released any CDs.
 Instead it focuses exclusively on high definition audio, using sample rates of 96 kHz, 24 bits of audio bit depth, and 5.1 channels in its surround mixes.

 All of AIX's work is captured as a recorded live track, in digital form.
 This makes the label somewhat unusual and purist in its approach.
 It for example avoids artificial equalization, dynamics processing and digitally created ambience.
 Instead AIX opts for getting such qualities as tonal balance and room reverberation solely via its selection of the original recording space.

 Most of AIX Records's releases are accompanied by video of the sessions as well as additional bonus features, often in high-definition video.
 The extra content is in part meant to assure the customer that the record has in fact been captured "naturally".

 Accolades

 AIX Records's production quality has been widely recognized by audiophile magazines.
 Trade organizations have also taken note of the label in the past: in 2005, the Consumer Electronics Association awarded "Mosaic" — written and performed by Laurence Juber on his release "Guitar Noir" — the first "Demmy Award for Best High Resolution, 5.1 Music Track".

+On 5 December 2024, AIX set a new trading volume record, despite a decline in trading activity for key stocks.